-Tornados have devastated Joplin, Missouri, and Tuscaloosa Alabama, within the last few weeks, deadly storms have smashed through Arkansas, Oklahoma and Kansas, severe droughts have parched the Southwest, record wildfires burned in Texas, and disastrous flooding has inundated communities along the Mississippi.
+During the first half of 2011, Tornados devastated Joplin, Missouri, and Tuscaloosa Alabama.
+Deadly storms have smashed through Arkansas, Oklahoma and Kansas, severe droughts have parched the Southwest, record wildfires burned in Texas, and disastrous flooding has inundated communities along the Mississippi.
 Global warming at work?

 But climate change skeptics say extremes have always existed, they’re part of natural cycles and have nothing to do with human activity or greenhouse gasses.
 The House of Representatives recently defeated a resolution that included an assertion that climate change is largely caused by human activity.
 And The Washington Times reported this week that House Majority Leader Eric Cantor said there would be no emergency aid for Joplin unless budget cuts elsewhere balanced the cost.

 While partisans argue, some local planners are focusing on innovative ways adapt to possible futures and build in resilience to meet the unexpected.